Adding context nodes

 Editing vault items Removing vault items

-In order to edit a resource, you first must select it by clicking on it or by using the 'ARROW' keys.
-After selecting the resource, click on 'edit' and make whatever changes you need.
+In order to edit a context node or resource item, you first must select it by clicking on it or by using the 'ARROW' keys.
+After selecting the item, click on 'edit', or hit the 'e' shortcut key, and then make whatever changes you need.
 You will be able to 'OK' and save those changes in the usual manner.

 To remove a context node or a resource item from the vault, select it and click on 'remove' in the main menu.
 To make that change permanent in the vault you click 'save' or hit the 's' shortcut key.